JeCheeseSmith/Clash-of-ppdb-s/documentation/database/textual.md

 Some soldiers might move faster than others.
 Plan your transfer strategically!

-A soldier has a cost to train, which is specified per type.
+A soldier has a cost & time to train, which is specified per type.

 ### Building